 All of the above-listed products save for one can be purchased on Amazon.
 We urge you though to be careful when buying from the online retail giant and make sure you only purchase skincare products from the manufacturer and not someone who’s cleaning out their medicine cabinet.

-The one exception to the Amazon rule is our top choice, clarafuse Face System, which can only be purchased via the official Dermaclara website.
+The one exception to the Amazon rule is our top choice, Silicone Fusion™ Patches for Face, which can be purchased via the official Dermaclara Beauty website.